Guidebook & Area Information

-The village of Volcano is situated perfectly between the districts of Kaʻū to the south and the greater part of Puna to the northeast.
-Both regions are vastly different and offer a broad selection of sights and activities, easily reachable from your rental home in Volcano.
+The village of Volcano is situated perfectly between the districts of Kaʻū to the south, the greater part of Puna and the South Hilo district to the north and northeast.
+These regions, while close in proximity are all vastly different and offer a broad selection of sights and activities, easily reachable from your rental home in Volcano.
 The east side of Hawaii is an often overlooked gem of the island, offering a slower pace, wild nature and more authentic Hawaiian experience.
 Far from the chaos and tourist traps of Kona, East Hawaii will dazzle and inspire you!

 We hope you enjoy your stay in our beautiful island home and ask only that you be respectful of our local customs and culture while visiting.
 Please help keep our beaches, roadways and water clean and heed all signs or instructions given by park rangers or well-meaning locals.
 Use common sense, avoid leaving valuables inside your rental car and please do not pick fruits or flowers or take rocks, sand or other souvenirs with you.
 As the old saying goes: take nothing but memories, leave nothing but footprints.

 E malama pono (take care) and have a wonderful time!